Evelyn Delgado – President/Executive Director

 Ben has extensive experience in Texas state government where he has served as the Chief Operating Officer of several large, health and human services state agencies, including the Texas Department of Health, the Texas Department of Family and Protective Services, and the Texas Department of State Health Services.
 Additionally, he has served as Executive Vice President for Community and International Operations for BCFS, a large international health and human services non-profit headquartered in San Antonio and serving communities all over Texas, across the United States and several countries.

-With over 20 years’ experience in office administration and support, Analía is the Senior Administrative Coordinator, providing support to Healthy Futures of Texas’ office, programs, and staff.
-Analia manages and coordinates the administrative and financial functions of Healthy Futures of Texas, including the Human Resources Department.
-She also provides administrative support for the President and coordinates administrative support for programs.
+With over 27 years’ experience in office administration and support, Analía is the Administration/HR Coordinator, providing support to Healthy Futures of Texas’ office, programs, and staff.
+During her time with Healthy Futures, Analía completed her certification in HR Management, and now supervises, oversees and manages the administrative and financial functions of the organization, including the Human Resource Department.

 Prior to joining Healthy Futures in November of 2011, Analía was employed with Project QUEST, Inc. for 12 years, where she worked with and supported the Executive Director and Program Directors.
 Having previously been employed with Senior Community Services as a Community Coordinator and the State of Texas Office of the Attorney General Child Support Division as a Program Specialist, Analía is no stranger to emerging community concerns.
 She has a deep sense of loyalty and a great love for the San Antonio Community.